romanoshiliarhopoulos/cf-ai-codereview/README.md

 # AI Code Overview

-AI Code Overview is a powerful tool designed to automate the process of generating code reviews and summaries using AI.
+AI Code Overview is a tool designed to automate the process of generating code reviews and summaries using AI.
 It integrates seamlessly into both local development workflows and CI/CD pipelines like GitHub Actions, providing developers with concise, AI-powered insights into their code changes.

 The system consists of a CLI tool, a Cloudflare Worker for AI processing, and a React-based web interface hosted on Firebase for viewing the generated overviews and interacting with a context-aware chatbot.